Chris Taylor

 Default schedule is about 114 months (9.5 years), but you can choose shorter or longer terms with NSLSC.

-Chris is the founder and editor of LearnOntario.ca.
-Having lived in Canada for 30+ years, he offers practical, experience-based insights on studying, working and thriving in Ontario.
+Chris is the founder of LearnOntario.ca and has lived in Canada for 30+ years.
+He shares practical, real-life guidance on studying, working, and life in Ontario.

 Leave a Comment